Dromornis: D. planei

 Dromornis planei, formerly placed in a separate genus Bullockornis, lived in the Middle Miocene, approximately 15 million years ago.
 It is known from specimens of the Bullock Creek fauna, fossils found in the Northern Territory of Australia.
 As large as an ostrich or emu, the species possessed a stocky build.
 A proposed common name, referring to its discoverer and locality, is Plane's bull bird.
 The site of its discovery was once semi-arid, containing low vegetation around seasonal wetlands and rivers.

 The species was first described by Patricia Vickers-Rich in 1979, assigning it to a new genus Bullockornis.
 The description's first generic epithet was derived by a partial reference to the Bullock Creek Site and the greek word for bird ornis, and the common name bull bird proposed by the author for genus.
 The type is a fossilised section of the right femur, with other material, vertebrae and a rib, also referred to the same species.
 The specific epithet honours the discoverer of the vertebrae fossils, Michael Plane, thus the proposed trivial name of "Plane's Bull Bird".

 Plane had been the first to investigate the Bullock Creek site, details of which were published in a 1968 paper.

 It was one of several species of mihirungs, the dromornithids, that share ancestry with ducks and geese.
 The nickname "Demon Duck of Doom" is a reference to the large bill and body of the species.
 Fossil specimens of this species and other mihirungs are common, but the example of a near complete skull discovered in the 1980s was an unusual find.
 The direct evidence of the beak structure was evaluated in debate over the diet and habits of dromornithids.

 The bird's generic name is improperly translated as "ox-bird", but was named instead for the type locality for the genus at Bullock Creek, Australia.
-A taxonomic opinion in a revision of the family placed this species with the genus Dromornis in 2016.
+In 2010, Nguyen and Boles first suggested that Bullockornis represents another species of Dromornis on the basis of many common traits observed in the cranial and postcranial skeleton of both taxa and their close relationship strongly supported by their phylogenetic analyses.
+Subsequent studies also agreed upon placing this species within the genus Dromornis.

 Some paleontologists, including Peter Murray of the Central Australian Museum, believe that Bullockornis was related to geese and ducks.
 This, in addition to the bird's tremendous size and earlier misclassification as a carnivore, gave rise to its colourful nickname.
 It may be somewhat inaccurate, however, as other studies have recovered dromornithids as more closely related to Galliformes.

 The existence of only this species at the Bullock Creek Site, as with the late Miocene Alcoota local fauna, correlates to the lack of diversity in large ratites, such as the evolution of the ostriches in the presence of a diversity of mammals.